 Although the Yocto Project isn’t an embedded Linux distribution, it definitely helps you create a custom version.
 It does so by providing you with a set of common configurations that you can choose from which include basic GUI, Linux Standard Base compliant system, and a minimal system with seamless login.
 Once you select your initial configuration and the intended system, the Yocto Project gathers the necessary system source code and build a toolchain to leverage in the rest of the software components.

 Lastly, using the Yocto Project space and tools also means that embedded developers can share resources, technologies, configurations, and software stacks to create personalized Linux images for IoT devices.

 Only Works on Embedded Systems

 Many IoT developers may find working with the Yocto Project great.
-However, overlooking the software licenses when developing for a Linux-based OS could have disastrous consequences.
+However, overlooking the software licenses when developing a Linux-based OS could have disastrous consequences.
 As earlier indicated, the Yocto project community imposes a strict license adherence regimen and you may have to deal with extended compliance issues like patent retaliation, digital rights management, or even license contamination.
-Such small issues could serve to significantly delay product delivers.
+Such small issues could serve to significantly delay product deliveries.

 Top 10 Influential Yocto Project Collaborations

 The biggest and probably the best partnership to ever happen to the Yocto world was the Phytec Yocto partnership.
 The two partners actively work on trying to expand avenues that developers can leverage the Yocto Project features.
 They offer a wide variety of user-space applications and reference distributions to enable developers to jump-start their Linux projects.